 When do you publish with a small book publisher?

-- When your book will not sell and you hope to republish it with a larger publisher (last resort)
+- When your book does not sell, and you hope to republish it with a more prominent publisher (last resort)

 2. The Small Book publisher

 Small book publishers have been around as long as large and medium book publishers.
 They are still traditional publishers.
 Small publishers still take your book, edit it, and sell it.
 The big difference is that they are small.

 To understand what I mean by small publishers, think of it this way.
 Generally, small publishers will print between 200-1000 copies of a book.
 Then they will sell it to a small audience.
 In the old days, that was it.
 Those books would have a simple and limited print run.
 Today, they can be printed on demand.
 More and more small book publishers have gone in this direction.

 Literary writers, like university professors or poets, often publish with small publishers.
 Many small book publishers are university presses, and sometimes they serve the community of professors who live by the mantra publish or perish.
 Some of these publishers feed this system but also publish unique and high-quality works that often wouldn’t get published otherwise.